 Let’s illustrate the concept of GDP with a hypothetical example as follows:

-Despite the real-world situation of a country producing numerous goods and services, we assume for simplicity that an economy produces only two goods – apple and potato – in year 1.
+Despite the real-world situation of a country producing numerous goods and services, we assume that an economy produces only two goods—apple and potato—in year 1.
 The domestic farmer produces 50 kg of apple at the market price of Rs.
 120/kg, and the foreign farmer produces 80 kg of potato at the market price of Rs.
 40/kg.
-Consider for now these products are final goods, which are used for consumption.
+For now, these products are final goods that are used for consumption.

 Now, what is the GDP of a country in year 1?